G. Brian Jackson

 Papers, Presentations & Publications

-• Panelist, “Containing Litigation Tourism and the Practical Impact of the BMS Decision Thus Far,” ACI Drug and Medical Device Conference, N.Y., 2017.
+• Panelist, “Containing Litigation Tourism and the Practical Impact of the BMS Decision Thus Far,” ACI Drug and Medical Device Conference, New York, NY, 2017.

-• Presenter, “The Trial, Vanderbilt University Law School, September 2016.
+• Invited Lecturer, “The Trial, Vanderbilt University Law School, Nashville, TN, September 2016.

-• Panelist, “Start to Finish: Jury Research From Pre-Discovery to Post-Trial,” IADC Mid-year Meeting, Pebble Beach, Calif., 2016.
+• Panelist, “Start to Finish: Jury Research From Pre-Discovery to Post-Trial,” IADC Mid-year Meeting, Pebble Beach, CA, 2016.

 • Co-Author, Expert Evidence in the Sixth Circuit, Scientific Evidence Review: Admissibility and Use of Expert Evidence in the Courtroom (Monograph No. 9), ABA Section of Science and Technology Law, 2013.